History of Tommy Fleetwood in Timeline

 2018: Ryder Cup Success

-2018: Winning Ryder Cup
+2018: Last Time European Team Reclaimed Ryder Cup

-July 2019: Second place at Open Championship
+July 2019: Second Place at the Open Championship

 In July 2019, Tommy Fleetwood finished second in the Open Championship at Royal Portrush Golf Club in Northern Ireland.